A Differential Effect Approach to Partial Identification of Treatment Effects: Introduction

 The remainder of the paper is structured as follows.
 Section \ref{sec:settings} introduces the settings and preliminary assumptions of our framework.
-Section \ref{sec:ATE} establishes the bounds and asymptotic properties of proposed estimators for the ATE, while Section \ref{sec:CATE} provides the bounds and asymptotic properties of proposed estimators for the CATE.
+Section \ref{sec: treatment effects} establishes the bounds and asymptotic properties of proposed estimators for treatment effects.
 We examine the proposed framework through a simulation study in Section \ref{sec:simulation} and a case study in Section \ref{sec:case studies}.
 We conclude our paper in Section \ref{sec:discussion}.
-Proofs and additional simulation and case study results can be found in the Supplementary material.
+Additional theoretical discussions, proofs, simulation results, and case study results can be found in the Supplementary material.
 Code is available on \emph{https://github.com/dosen4552/Differential\_Effect\_ATE\_CATE}.